tejasbubane/tejasbubane.github.io/content/2025-03-25-postgres-constraints-in-rails.md

 validates :product_sku, length: { 8 }
 ```

-But in today's age of microservices, application-level constraints may not be enough.
-Multiple services trying to update the data, one of which could be missing the validation.

-Above single-column cases should generally work fine with a monolith.
+Above single-column cases should generally work fine in most cases.
 But let us consider a multi-column case where we want to ensure either the `user_id` or `channel_id` must be present:

 ```ruby